Pittsburgh vs. Wake Forest NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Wake Forest's games have gone over 72.5 points in five of 12 chances this season.
+- Wake Forest and its opponents have combined to score more than 72.5 points in five of 12 games this season.

-- Saturday's total is 13.2 points lower than the two team's combined 85.7 points per game average.
+- Saturday's over/under is 13.2 points lower than the two team's combined 85.7 points per game average.

-- This contest's over/under is 20.1 points greater than the 52.4 these two squads combine to allow per game this season.

-- The average total in Panthers games this season is 59, 13.5 points fewer than Saturday's over/under of 72.5 .
+- The 52.4 combined points per game that these two squads have allowed this season are 20.1 fewer than the 72.5 total in this contest.

-- The 64 PPG average total in Demon Deacons games this season is 8.5 points fewer than this game's over/under.
+- In 2021, games involving the Demon Deacons have averaged a total of 64 points, 8.5 fewer than this game's set over/under.

 Pittsburgh Stats and Trends

-- Pittsburgh has nine wins against the spread in 12 games this year.
+- Pittsburgh has nine wins against the spread in 12 games this season.

-- This season, the Panthers have an ATS record of 9-3 in their 12 games as a favorite of 3 points or more.
+- This season, the Panthers have an against the spread record of 9-3 in their 12 games as a favorite of 3 points or more.

-- Pittsburgh's games this year have eclipsed the over/under eight times in 12 opportunities (66.7%).
+- Pittsburgh's games this year have gone over the total in eight out of 12 opportunities (66.7%).

-- Pittsburgh is 7-3 against the spread and 8-2 overall in games when it puts up more than 29.1 points.
+- Pittsburgh is 7-3 against the spread and 8-2 overall this season when the team puts up more than 29.1 points.

-- When Pittsburgh totals over 427.5 yards, the team is 6-3 against the spread and 7-2 overall.
+- When Pittsburgh picks up more than 427.5 yards, the team is 6-3 against the spread and 7-2 overall.

 - The Panthers have turned the ball over 14 times this season, 13 fewer than the Demon Deacons have forced (27).